cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 # Compiler directives

-Mindcode allows you to specify some compiler options in the source code using special `#set` commands.
+Mindcode allows you to alter some compiler options in the source code using special `#set` commands.
 The basic syntax is:

 ```